-- completing one or more minors outside the major department (see exceptions below) - completing 15 credit hours numbered 300 or higher that are outside the major department and not counted toward the major (see exceptions below) - completing a second major outside the first major department (see exceptions below) - completing an interdisciplinary major (which satisfies both major and minor requirements)
+- completing one or more minors outside the major department (see exceptions below) - completing 15 credit hours numbered 300 or higher that are outside the major department and not counted toward the major (see exceptions below) - completing a second major outside the first major department (see exceptions below) - completing an interdisciplinary major (which satisfies both major and minor requirements).

-If the major is in the Math, Physics, and Computer Science or the World Languages departments, then the minor, second major, or 15 credit hours can be in the same department as the major provided they are in a different discipline.
-A student who has satisfied the minor requirement in one of these ways may, however, earn an additional minor in the same department as the major provided at least 70% of the credit hours in this minor are in a subject area different from the major.
-If a student who completes an interdisciplinary or area major wishes to complete a minor, the minor must include at least 15 hours that the student does not count toward the major or another minor.
+If the major is in the Math, Physics, and Computer Science or the Modern and Classical Languages and Cultures departments, then the minor, second major, or 15 credit hours can be in the same department as the major provided they are in a different discipline.
+(A student who has satisfied the minor requirement in one of these ways may, however, earn an additional minor in the same department as the major provided at least 70% of the credit hours in this minor are in a subject area different from the major.)
 An interdisciplinary or area minor must include at least 15 hours that the student does not count toward the major or another minor (excluding allied requirements) and at least 12 hours outside the major field.